nafraus/openxr-hapticsmanagerpro/README.md

 System to expand upon the base functionality of sending haptic impulses in OpenXR for Unity.
 Allows the user to apply multiple haptic impulses to controllers, supports curves and custom types, and has different application types.

 ## Installation
-Download and install the .unitypackage from here: [link]
+Download a ZIP file from this page, extract it, and import the folder into your Unity project.
+A unity package for the preview release of XRHapticsManagerPro will come soon.

 ## Usage
 1. Create a new GameObject in your scene named 'HapticManager', and add the 'XRHapticsManagerPro" component.